Chart Color Schemes

 In terms of cultural diversity, Highton records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Highton's population shows above-average cultural diversity, with 20.1% born overseas and 13.5% speaking a language other than English at home.
-Christianity is the predominant religion in Highton, comprising 49.9% of its population.
-Notably, Judaism is slightly overrepresented compared to the rest of Victoria, making up 0.1%.
+Highton's cultural diversity is above average, with 20.1% of its population born overseas and 13.5% speaking a language other than English at home.
+Christianity is the predominant religion in Highton, making up 49.9% of people.
+Notably, Judaism is represented by 0.1%, slightly higher than Regional Vic's 0.1%.

 Frequently Asked Questions - Diversity